cyberbotics/webots-doc/guide/object-backgrounds.md

 - `castShadows`: Defines whether the light should cast shadows.

-- `castLensFlares`: Defines whether the light should cast lens-flares.
+- `castLensFlares`: Defines whether the light should cast lens flares.